mcmah309/dioxus-use-js/dioxus-use-js/README.md

 ## Classes

-Classes are also supported.
-They are build on `JsValue`. e.g.
+Classes are built on top of `JsValue` and also supported. e.g.

 ```ts
 /**